 If you’ve ever tried to align a solar panel with the ideal angle of the sun, you’ll realize how valuable this feature is – no more guesswork for optimal charging conditions.

 During my testing, I was setting the Anker 625 up on uneven ground, and the kickstands took some adjusting in order to get set up properly.
-Additionally, the design of two outer kickstands but lack of a central kickstand inherently means that the panels dip towards the center rather than stay as one rigid 4-panel unit.
+Additionally, the design of two outer kickstands but the lack of a central kickstand inherently means that the panels dip toward the center rather than stay as one rigid 4-panel unit.

 While this likely doesn’t make a significant difference for its charging ability, it does make it a bit tricky to get the ‘Smart Sunlight Alignment’ just right, and wonder whether the outside panels are at the same optimal positioning.

 CORRECTION 10/11/2022: Reader Harald pointed out that the central bag with the Anker logo on it can be popped out to be a central kickstand, providing additional support to the panels.